nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 * model_dir - Path to where all the checkpoints will be saved.
 * pipeline_config_path - Path to the config file.

-If you've done everything perfectly up till this point, then you should start seeing the step number and the corresponding loss value.
+If you've done everything perfectly up to this point, then you should start seeing the step number and the corresponding loss value.
 If not, try the following:

-1. Double check the paths in your config file.
+1. Double-check the paths in your config file.
 2. Export the PYTHONPATH in the appropriate folder as mentioned above.
 You should be in the 'research' folder when doing so.
 3. Check to make sure your label map is created properly.
 4. Reduce your batch_size to 1 in the config file.